floydhub/imagenet/README.md

 # Traning and Transfer Learning ImageNet model in Pytorch

 This project implements:
-- [TRAINING of popular](#imagenet-training-in-pytorch) model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset;
+- [Training](#imagenet-training-in-pytorch) of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset;
-- [TRANSFER LEARNING](#transfer-learning) from the most popular model architectures of above, fine tuning only the last fully connected layer.
+- [Transfer learning](#transfer-learning) from the most popular model architectures of above, fine tuning only the last fully connected layer.

 *Note*:
 **Transfer-learning** was fully tested on alexnet, densenet121, inception_v3, resnet18 and vgg19.
 The other models will be test in the next release.